 The LIDAR we use on P5 is actually DJI, Da-Jiang, and we what — we are very open to other options, so by 2022 to 2023 the new models that we are launching may adopt different brands that make — that produce LiDARs.He Xiaopeng, co-founder, Chairman, and CEO, Xpeng Motors (Q1 2021 earnings conference call)

 On a side note, Xpeng Motors is working on XPILOT 5.0 as well.
-The fifth version will mark the true shift from advanced assisted driving to autonomous driving.
-The company has finished the overall structural design of XPILOT 5.0, but we don’t expect a commercial launch for another 2 years.
+The fifth version will mark the shift from advanced assisted driving to autonomous driving.
+The company has finished the overall structural design of XPILOT 5.0, but we don’t expect a commercial launch for another two years.

 Meets international standards

-Xia Heng, Co-founder and President, Xpeng Motors, has said that the G9 is the company’s first model developed with international markets in mind right from the start.
+Xia Heng, Co-founder and President of Xpeng Motors, has said that the G9 is the company’s first model developed with international markets in mind right from the start.
 It will be responsible for the company’s brand development and growth, Heng added.
-For design and various other aspects of the product, the company took the preferences and needs in overseas markets into account during its development.
+For design and other aspects of the product, the company took the preferences and needs of overseas markets into account during its development.

 Xpeng G9 is the first model of Xiaopeng Motors that was launched for domestic and international markets at the beginning of its development.
 It also shows the determination of Xiaopeng Motors to move towards internationalization.Xia Heng, Co-founder and President, Xpeng Motors (Xpeng G9 world premiere)

 Xpeng Motors has kept the requirements of international safety standards in mind while developing the G9.
 The new electric SUV complies with the C-NCAP and E-NCAP 5-star safety design standards and the stringent EU WVTA vehicle certification standards.
-Chinese vehicles are getting better at safety with each passing launch, and Nio’s ES8 that received a 5-star Euro NCAP safety rating in September 2021 is an example of the progress so far.
+Chinese vehicles are getting better at safety with each passing launch, and Nio’s ES8, which received a 5-star Euro NCAP safety rating in September 2021, is an example of progress.
 The maximum score should be Xpeng Motors’ target for the G9.

-The usage of eco-friendly materials in vehicles is a good step, but a growing concern is also what happens to the vehicle at the end of its life.
-Xpeng Motors says that the G9 meets the EU 3R certification’s requirements.
+Using eco-friendly materials in vehicles is a good step, but a growing concern is also what happens to the car at the end of its life.
+Xpeng Motors says that the G9 meets the EU 3R certification requirements.
 It has a reusability rate of over 85% and a recyclability rate of over 95%.
-In this case, it should be possible to reuse most of the vehicle.
+It should be possible to reuse most of the vehicle in this case.

 Xpeng G9 FAQs